 Crimes are characterized as domestic violence when the alleged victim shares a familial or living relationship with the accused.
 Moreover, the accuser may be the defendant’s parent, spouse, family member, relationship partner, or roommate.

-Retaining a domestic violence attorney in Newport Beach at the initial stages of the case will help increase the chances of stopping it from prosecution.
+Retaining a domestic violence attorney in Orange County at the initial stages of the case will help increase the chances of stopping it from prosecution.
 We can investigate the facts, question witnesses, and obtain evidence the police never collected.
 Early intervention also allows us to contact the prosecutor in an effort to convince them not to file charges.
 There are several subjects we can argue to get your case rejected, including but not limited to insufficient evidence, credibility concerns of your accuser, your good moral character in the community, or perhaps disclosing newly discovered exculpatory evidence the police never obtained.

 Defenses to California Domestic Violence Charges